vishalnagda1/kvs-scripts/README.md

                 ```shell
                 python tc-data.py https://no2udaipur.kvs.ac.in/ 3045701
                 ```
-        - `from` - It is required, and is the starting admission number e.g.
+        - `from` - It is required, and is the starting tc number e.g.

             - Node JS
                 ```shell